Colton Point State Park

 Until about 20,000 years ago, Pine Creek flowed northeasterly.
 Then the Laurentide Continental Glacier, which covered most of northern North America, moved into the area, pushing rocks, soil and other debris, which dammed Pine Creek, forming a lake near Ansonia.

 The abundant glacial meltwater eventually overflowed the debris dam, reversing the flow of Pine Creek to its current southerly flow.
-The abundant meltwater of the glacier swiftly carved a deep channel.
-Thousands of years of erosion by Pine Creek has carved the spectacular Grand Canyon of Pennsylvania.
+The meltwater swiftly carved a deep channel.
+Thousands of years of erosion by Pine Creek has continued to carve the spectacular Grand Canyon of Pennsylvania.

 Explore natural areas for more information.

 Leonard Harrison and Colton Point state parks offer outstanding opportunities for fall leaf viewing.
-Shortening days, cool nights and warm days, wind, and adequate moisture through the preceding seasons, play a factor in the brilliance of the fall foliage.
-These factors also determine when the leaves will change in the Canyon.
+Shortening daylight, cool nights and warm days, wind, and adequate moisture through the preceding seasons factor in the brilliance of the fall foliage.
+These factors also determine when the leaves will change in the gorge.
 Droughts, wind, and cold temperatures can cause leaves to drop early in the fall.
-Each year varies on when the leaves change, however a guideline is the first three weeks in October provide a spectrum of fall foliage.
+The timing of the fall foliage varies from year to year.
+However, the first three weeks in October provide a spectrum of fall foliage.

-Leonard Harrison overlooks offer the best view of the full canyon.
+The overlooks at Leonard Harrison offer the best view of the entire gorge.
 The drive up Colton Road to Colton Point State Park and the four overlooks offer spectacular fall foliage viewing opportunities.

 General Fall Foliage Colors of Trees